FluxOfPingIntegers/ubuntu-dev-setup/README.md

 ```
 chmod +x /path/to/thescript.sh
 ```
-then run the script by entering:
+then run the script by entering (WARNING: you will at a certain point be prompted to enter your user password, also at a very specific point, postgresql will drop you into its CLI.
+Configuration of postgresql will be handled in a later step.
+Simply type __exit__ and hit enter to continue with the setup-script):
 ```
 /path/to/thescript.sh
 ```

-- Finally: In order to allow RVM to run during terminal shells within VS code by default, you will have to navigate to your .bashrc file and leave a pointer to rvm.
+- Seventh: In order to allow RVM to run during terminal shells within VS code by default, you will have to navigate to your .bashrc file and leave a pointer to rvm.
 In order to do this within terminal, first enter:
 ```
 cd ~